DimEvil/tutorial-qgis-maxent/README.md

 For this tutorial, download and install [QGIS](http://www.qgis.org/en/site/forusers/download.html), [Rstudio](https://www.rstudio.com/), [OpenRefine](http://openrefine.org) and [MaxEnt](https://biodiversityinformatics.amnh.org/open_source/maxent/), all of which are free and open-source software.
 For QGIS and R, download the versions compatible with your machine's operating system.
 MaxEnt is a Java-based application and runs using various operating systems.
 The procedures shown in this tutorial uses a Windows platform but it should be applicable to other operating systems.

 #### Data

-MaxEnt will require two types of input datasets:
+There are two types of datasets required in MaxEnt; the species occurrence records and environmental covariates.
+Occurrence records are geographic points (i.e. coordinates) of species observation while environmental covariates are set of data that contains continuous or categorical values such as temperature, precipitation and land cover (for details see Pearson, 2007).
+To perform the modeling in MaxEnt, species occurrence should be in comma separated values (CSV) and covariates should be in raster Arc/Info ASCII Grid format.

 1. **Species occurrence data.** The species occurrence records are the geographic point locations or coordinates of species observations.
 For this exercise, we will use data downloaded from [GBIF](www.gbif.org).
 For this tutorial we used this dataset [data](https://doi.org/10.15468/dl.cu4aii) (249 KB, CSV file) [Papilio machaon](https://en.wikipedia.org/wiki/Papilio_machaon) occurrences in Flanders, Belgium.
 The dataset only holds occurrences between 1960 and 1990, because of the WorldClim data available.

+	- create a folder for csv's and place the occurrence data there.
+Name your folder [csv]
+	- in GBIF, query for `species: Papilio machaon`
+	- in GBIF, query for `country or area: Belgium`
+	- in GBIF, query for `year between 1960 and 1990`
+	- download and name your file Papilio_machaon

 You can also find the file [here](https://github.com/DimEvil/tutorial-qgis-maxent/blob/master/csv/Papilio_machaon.csv).

-	- Create a folder for csv's and place the occurrence data there.
-Name your file Papilio_machaon

 2. **Environmental predictors.** The environmental covariates consist of raster data that contain either continuous or categorical values such as precipitation, temperature, elevation, etc. We will be using the [WorldClim](http://www.worldclim.org) raster datasets.
 WorldClim is a set of gridded global climate data layers, which can be used for mapping and ecological modeling.
 For this exercise, we will use [WorldClim v.1.4 Current conditions](http://www.worldclim.org/current) (or interpolations of observed data from 1960-1990).
 We will need the highest resolution data available provided at 30 arc-seconds (~1 km);  You can read [Hijmans et al. (2005)](#hijmans_etal_2005) for more information about the climate data layers.
 The WorldClim 0.5 (Bio16_zip) dataset for Europe can be downloaded [here](https://github.com/DimEvil/tutorial-qgis-maxent/blob/master/rasters/wc0.5_europe/bio_16.zip) for present data.

-	- Create folder named rasters for all your raster data.
-	- Next, we will unzip the bio_16.zip file in the appropriate folder.

 One variable, used frequently in niche modelling is the altitude.
 The altitude is not included in the WorldClim dataset.
 We can use the GTOPO30 dataset.
 It will provide us the altitude information on a similar resolution.
 The GTOP30 data can be downloaded [here](https://lta.cr.usgs.gov/GTOPO30).
+You should go to [earthExplorer](https://earthexplorer.usgs.gov/), create a login and download the data.

+  - create folder for your raster data.Name your folder [rasters]
+	- next, we will unzip the bio_16.zip file in the appropriate folder.
-Alternatively you can download the file [here:] (https://github.com/DimEvil/tutorial-qgis-maxent/blob/master/rasters/wc0.5_europe/gt30w020n90.tif)
+	- download the topodata from earthExplorer or alternatively find it [here:] (https://github.com/DimEvil/tutorial-qgis-maxent/blob/master/rasters/wc0.5_europe/gt30w020n90.tif)

 ![data-prep](https://github.com/DimEvil/tutorial-qgis-maxent/blob/master/screenshots/qgis_data-prep-create-geotiff.PNG)